kasemir/org.csstudio.display.builder/Readme.md

  * Java 8 SDK, must be 8u40 or later
  * In Eclipse Preferences, Java, Build Path, Classpath Variables: Set `JFXSWT` to `jre/lib/jfxswt.jar`
- * As Eclipse Target platform, use a CS-Studio target.
-For example use "Directory" of CSS product's `plugins/`
+ * As Eclipse Preferences, Plugin Development, Target platform, use a CS-Studio target.
+   For example, use the current IDE and add a "Directory" pointing to a CSS product's `plugins/` directory.
- * In product start config, set VM option "-Dpython.import.site=false"
+ * In product start config, add VM options `-Dorg.osgi.framework.bundle.parent=ext  -Dosgi.framework.extensions=org.eclipse.fx.osgi  -Dpython.import.site=false`
  * Demos use EPICS `softIoc` for `org.csstudio.display.builder.runtime.test/examples/demo.db`
  * Install the "Liberation" fonts from https://fedorahosted.org/liberation-fonts.
    Mac OS X: Double-click each *.ttf to preview, then click "Install Font".